 What do participants do in the evenings?

-A few times a week, we will be having a group activity or seminar in the evenings.
-On the other nights, participants are free to spend their evenings as they wish - enjoying some down time, hanging out with friends or exploring all that Tel Aviv has to offer.
+On most days after work, there is some group activity or seminar accompanied by dinner.
+On the other nights and after the group activities which will usually be finished by 8:30pm, participants are free to spend their evenings as they wish - enjoying some down time, hanging out with friends or exploring all that Tel Aviv has to offer.

-Is there any free time during the program?
+Is there any free time during the programme?

-Is it possible to participate on The FJL Tel Aviv Internship if I will need to miss any part of the program?
+Is it possible to participate on The FJL Tel Aviv Internship if I will need to miss any part of the programme?

 How much does the FJL Tel Aviv Internship cost?